EC7495/Jarvis/README.md

 - ChromeDriver<br/>
   http://chromedriver.chromium.org/<br/>
-  This will allow automated navigation capabilities in the Google Chrome web browser
+  This will allow automated navigation capabilities in the Google Chrome web browser.

 Remember to change the executable path for `self.driver` in the Jarvis `__init__` method to be the path of your own ChromeDrive executable file.